GiraffenJeeger/math-stuff/README.md

 `g++ -o problem_xy problem_xy.cpp`

-This will create an executable file `problem3` that you can run:
+This will create an executable file `problem_xy.exe` that you can run:

 `./problem_xy`